Free COVID test kits: Where can I order them and how long will they take to ship?

-The Biden administration is making free at-home COVID tests available to the public this week, after the president revealed his intention to do so in December as part of his strategy to combat winter case surges.
+The Biden administration is making free at-home COVID tests available to the public this week, after the president revealed in December he would do so as part of his strategy to combat winter case surges.

 The federal government is supplying 500 million over-the-counter kits—a purchase worth roughly $4 billion, according to administration staffers—to Americans across the country.
 Each household can order up to four kits.
 The program is scheduled to begin Wednesday, January 19—but as of midday Tuesday, its official website is already up and running.

-Here’s how to get your free tests
+How to get your free tests

 - The primary distribution channel is the program’s website: covidtests.gov.
 By following the link to a USPS order form, you can place your order—shipping and handling included, no credit card required—as early as right now.
 (An administration representative told Spectrum News that the program had a soft rollout “in beta phase” a day ahead of time to “address troubleshooting”—but White House staffers previously warned that any website launch can become glitch-ridden, so we’d recommend getting in quick, before the likely rush accompanying tomorrow’s publicized start date.)